-- 7. (a) Subject to subparagraphs (b) and (c), each Party shall ensure that a major supplier in its territory provides to suppliers of public telecommunications services of the other Party physical co-location of equipment necessary for interconnection on terms and conditions, and at cost-oriented rates, that are reasonable, nondiscriminatory, and transparent. - (b) Where physical co-location is not practical for technical reasons or because of space limitations, each Party shall ensure that a major supplier in its territory: - (i) provides an alternative solution; or - (ii) facilitates virtual co-location, on terms and conditions, and at cost-oriented rates, that are reasonable, nondiscriminatory, and transparent.

-(c) Each Party may determine through its national law or regulations which premises are subject to paragraphs (a) and (b).
+- 6. (a) Subject to subparagraphs (b) and (c), each Party shall ensure that major suppliers in its territory provide to suppliers of public telecommunications services of the other Party physical co-location of equipment necessary for interconnection on terms and conditions, and at cost-oriented rates, that are reasonable, non-discriminatory, and transparent. - (b) Where physical co-location is not practical for technical reasons or because of space limitations, each Party shall ensure that major suppliers in its territory - (i) provide an alternative solution or - (ii) facilitate virtual co-location, - on terms and conditions, and at cost-oriented rates, that are reasonable, non-discriminatory, and transparent. - (c) Each Party may determine through its law or regulations which premises are subject to subparagraphs (a) and (b).